Alien Huang: Death

 At 11:27 a.m. on 16 September 2020, the police received a call from Huang's father, who reported that Huang was unresponsive.
 Huang was discovered lying between the bedroom and bathroom in his Beitou District apartment, with external injuries to the head.
 The paramedics who arrived at the scene pronounced Huang dead, with the body reported to already be at the stage of rigor mortis.
 The preliminary results of an autopsy suggested that Huang had cardiovascular disease.
 The autopsy concluded that Huang died of aortic dissection, but found no history of cardiovascular disease and no external injuries.

 Personal life

+Huang dated Rainie Yang, the daughter of his godmother, for two years while they were both students at Taipei Hwa Kang Arts School, although he clarified that they were not each other’s first loves.
+Their relationship ended after Yang entered the entertainment industry and dropped out of the school, but they remained close friends thereafter.

+In 2016, Huang was reported to be in a relationship with NueNue, a member of the girl group Weather Girls, who was spotted staying overnight at his home.
+Huang admitted that she was “the type I like” and briefly updated his Facebook relationship status to “in a relationship.”
+The relationship came to an end after three years in 2019.